VirtuslabWorkshops/terraform-workshop/lab06/README.md

 1. Create storage account to host backend
    - apply configuration from [infra-remote-backend](./infra-remote-backend/)
      - notice that you are deploying one storage account and three containers inside
-   - state file for this storage account is still locall - you will move it later (this is chicken-egg problem)
+   - state file for this storage account is still local - you will move it later (this is chicken-egg problem)

 2. Deploy regular infra
     - apply configuration from [infra](./infra/)